Tahini Brown Rice Crispy Treats

-- ½ cup tahini
+- 1/2 cup tahini

-- ½ cup honey (or brown rice syrup if vegan)
+- 1/2 cup honey (or brown rice syrup if vegan)

-- 1 tsp pure vanila
+- 1 tsp pure vanilla

 - 1 tsp sea salt

-- ¼ cup sesame seeds
+- 1/4 cup sesame seeds

 - In a small pot over medium heat, combine tahini, honey, vanilla and sea salt.
 Cook for 5 minutes, stirring occasionally, until the mixture is warm and thinned.